Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 We use session cookies (which are temporary cookies) to maintain your session with the server in the areas of our site that are available to registered users.
 Our session cookies store a unique identifier to allow the server to distinguish between individual users' sessions.
 Session cookies are deleted when you close your browser.
 We sometimes use persistent cookies to enable pop-up advertisements and to prevent the server from displaying the pop-up advertisement more than once.
 Persistent cookies remain on your hard disk until you delete them.
 No cookies on our site are served or used by third parties.

-By you contacting us or by other methods other than the website - The website provides various telephone and fax numbers and email addresses for you to contact us.
+By you contacting us or by other methods other than the website - The website provides various telephone and email addresses for you to contact us.
 We will collect information from you through any of these methods.
 We may also collect other information you supply to us after your initial contact with us.

 The information we collect about you will depend on the nature of your enquiry with us.
 Here is a brief description of the information we collect and how we use it.